Wiibuntu/Xubuntu-9.04-Wii/README.md

 The default username is "ubuntu"
 The default password is "ubuntu"

+# Start X Server
+At first this xubuntu build used GDM which the Wii cant load, so I removed that and installed xfce4 which loads fine.
+After you login, just type "startx" and the desktop will begin to load.

 # Ethernet / WiFi
 USB to Eithernet adapter works fine.
 To use WiFi you must boot into Ubuntu from BootMii, But that has not been tested.